onyxring/orLibraryI6/README.md

-# orLibrary 2
+# orLibrary for I6

-The OnyxRing Library of extensions for I6.
+### Full documentation
+    is contained in the _extras subfolder: orLUG.pdf